sadomovalex/camlex/README.md

 Project license: https://github.com/sadomovalex/camlex/blob/master/docs/license.md

-Migration of open issues and discussions is in progress, please be patience.
+Migration of open issues and discussions is in progress, please be patient.